mgatus/mgatus.github.io/_posts/2025-06-26-musicplayer.md

 ---
 layout: post
-title: Simple Music Player
+title: Music Player (Vue.js + Vite)
 permalink: /posts/musicplayer/
-date: 2025-06-26 19:40:00 +08:00
+date: 2025-06-26 19:45:00 +08:00
 image: /images/featured/musicplayer.png
-meta: A clean and functional music player built with HTML, CSS, and JavaScript.
+meta: A responsive and interactive music player built using Vue.js and Vite.
 ---

-The Simple Music Player is a lightweight audio interface that lets users play, pause, and switch between tracks with a clean and intuitive layout.
+The Music Player is a Vue.js-based app that offers a simple yet dynamic way to play and switch between audio tracks with a modern UI and smooth user experience.
 --more--
-Built using vanilla HTML, CSS, and JavaScript, this project demonstrates how to create a functional music player without relying on any frameworks or external libraries.
-It includes basic controls and dynamic track information updates.
+Built using Vue 3 and Vite, this project showcases reactive data handling, component-based architecture, and clean audio control logic.
+It’s designed to be lightweight, responsive, and user-friendly — ideal for showcasing core Vue skills.

 Live Demo: [https://mgatus.github.io/musicplayer/](https://mgatus.github.io/musicplayer/)

 ## 🛠️ Tech Used
+- Vue.js 3 (Composition API)
+- Vite for fast development and build
 - HTML5 `<audio>` element
-- CSS3 for layout and styling
-- JavaScript for playback logic and interactivity
+- Scoped CSS modules

 ## 🎵 Features
-- Play, pause, and skip track controls
+- Play, pause, and skip between multiple tracks
-- Display current song title and artist
+- Display of current song title and artist
-- Visual highlight of active track
-- Responsive UI that adapts to screen sizes
+- Simple playlist management using reactive arrays
+- Responsive layout and clean design

 ## 💡 How It Works
-The player uses JavaScript to control audio playback and update the UI based on user interaction.
-Track data is stored in an array, and the player dynamically updates the current song info as users navigate through the playlist.
+Each track is defined in a reactive array, and Vue’s reactivity system updates the UI in real-time.
+The audio element is controlled via refs and event bindings, while each control is wrapped in modular Vue components for maintainability.

 ---

-A simple yet effective demo of how to build a custom music player from scratch using core web technologies.
+A smooth and minimalistic Vue.js project that demonstrates how to build a custom music player UI with reactivity and style.